-Effective January 1, 2006, the non-vested portion of a participant's account is forfeited as of his Benefit Commencement Date, as defined in the Plan.
-For 2005, the non-vested portion of a participant's account was forfeited at the end of the fifth year following termination unless the participant is rehired within five years of termination.

-Forfeitures are used to reduce Company matching contributions.
-Forfeitures available as of December 31, 2006 and 2005 were \$63,844 and \$161,787 respectively.
-Forfeitures of \$382,454 and \$37,208 in 2006 and 2005, respectively, were used to offset Company contributions.
+The non vested portion of a participant's account is forfeited at the end of the fifth year following termination unless the participant is rehired within five years of termination.
+Forfeitures are used to reduce Company contributions.
+Forfeitures available as of December 31, 2006 and 2005 are \$128,740 and \$186,423 respectively.
+Forfeitures of \$197,193 and \$290,166 in 2006 and 2005, respectively, were used to offset Company contributions.

-(h) Distributions
+(g) Distributions

 Each participant, or their designated beneficiary, may elect to receive a distribution upon retirement, termination, disability, or death.
-Direct rollovers to an IRA or other qualified Plan are permitted.
-All termination distributions are made in lump-sum amounts.
-Periodic installments are also available to participants who retire, or become disabled, at the participant's election.
-Certain joint and survivor annuities are available upon election to participants who had a balance under the Halliburton Retirement and Savings Plan prior to June 1998 that was transferred to the Plan, as provided under the terms of the Plan.
-Distributions from the HSF may be made in the form of shares of stock or cash.
+Direct rollovers to an IRA or other qualified plans are permitted.
+All distributions are made in lump-sum amounts or in periodic installments, at the participant's election.
+Distributions from the HSF may be in the form of shares of stock or cash.